Commonwealth Consolidated Acts

 (3) An authorisation is subject to any conditions specified in it.

-(5) If a Minister gives an authorisation under this section in relation to an agency, the relevant agency head must ensure that a copy of the authorisation is kept by the agency and is available for inspection on request by the Inspector‑General of Intelligence and Security.
+(5) If a Minister gives an authorisation under this section in relation to an agency, the relevant agency head must ensure that copies of the following are kept by the agency and are available for inspection on request by the Inspector - General of Intelligence and Security: